Resource mapping

 Dynamic - ${host}

-Example - e-mail address as dynamic query parameter
+Example - email address as a dynamic query parameter

 You can now create a query parameter and select the created placeholder.